thin-edge/thin-edge.io/vision.md

 purpose gateways or devices which sit on the equipment can be transformed into edge deployment options for services and applications that support the overall EaaS business model by leveraging thin-egdge.io framework.
+As equipment may be deployed remotely and not always physically accessible, thin-edge.io ensures a high level of robustness and security.

 **Smart equipment operators:** Rather than dealing with single equipment, smart operators are looking to enhance or optimize whole manufacturing processes with